 b.
 Coding.
-The Commission will generally follow the coding guidelines published by CMS and by the American Medical Association (AMA), including the use of modifiers.
-(3-23-22)
+The Commission will generally follow the coding guidelines published by CMS and by the American Medical Association (AMA), including the use of modifiers and payment status indicators (3-23-22)

 c.
 Disputes.
-Disputes between Providers and Payors are governed by Subsection 803.06 of this rule (3-23-22)
+Disputes between Providers and Payors are governed by Subsection 803.06 of this rule and JRP 19.
+(3-23-22)